busi07k/Cybersecurity-BegginnerGuide2026/BlueTeam.md

 * **Security Architect:** Designs the entire security infrastructure of a company.
 * **Incident Response Lead:** The person in charge of managing the crisis during a major cyberattack.
 * **CISO (Chief Information Security Officer):** The executive role.
 In charge of the entire company's security strategy and budget.
+* **Malware Analyst/Reverse engineer :** They take viruses apart in a laboratory to understand how they work and how to stop them and detect them next time.

 ## SOC Analyst Roadmap (Resources & Certs)

 To land that Tier 1 SOC Analyst role, you need hands-on practice.
 I have divided the best resources into a learning and certification path.